MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 ## Overview

-When writing HoloLens applications, you may need to use a feature that is written in the Windows SDK in winrt code.
+When writing HoloLens applications, you may need to use a feature that is written in the Windows SDK in WinRT code.
 For example, opening a file dialogue in a HoloLens application must use the FileSavePicker in winrt/Windows.Storage.Pickers.h.
-Unreal does not natively compile winrt code, so it must be built in a separate binary and consumed through Unreal’s build system.
+Unreal does not natively compile WinRT code, so it must be built in a separate binary and consumed through Unreal’s build system.

 ## Objectives
 - Create a Universal Windows DLL that opens a FileSaveDialogue